sdemiriz/samsampleX/README.md

 * Provide BED templates to `map` that contain interval coordinates but not read counts as a "proto-template" that can then be filled out.
 An example use case would be a scenario when intron and exon regions that are not regularly spaced in the genome that could be downsampled.

-* Expand the BED template format to be able to accommodate multiple chromosomal regions or the ability to provide multiple BED templates at the same time and produce a final downsampled BAM file that contains the compbined outputs of all downsamplings.
+* Expand the BED template format to be able to accommodate multiple chromosomal regions or the ability to provide multiple BED templates at the same time and produce a final downsampled BAM file that contains the combined outputs of all downsamplings.

 * Tweaks to output file handling where a "prefix" (destination directory, filename start) can be defined and multiple outputs that share the "prefix" can be produced without needing to be explicitly named at the command line.
 (I think PLINK does this already?)
 This can help split the `plot` outputs into separate files among other uses.